 Grants

-Grants are need-based aid that does not need to be repaid.
-They are reserved for students with the highest financial need determined by FAFSA.
+Grants are need-based aid that is not repaid.
+They are typically reserved for students with the highest financial need, as determined by the information stated on the FAFSA.

-The Expected Family Contribution (EFC) number generated by your FAFSA application determines your eligibility for Grants as well as all other Title IV aid.
-FAFSA applications are available on October 1.
+The Student Aid Index (SAI) number, generated by your FAFSA application, determines your eligibility for Grants as well as all other types of Title IV aid.
+The new year's FAFSA applications are available online starting October 1st.
 To apply for grants, you must submit your Free Application for Federal Student Aid (FAFSA) as early as possible.
-Please review our FAFSA page for guides and helpful videos.
+Please review our About FAFSA page for guides and helpful videos.

-Along with completing the FAFSA application, students must also be admitted as degree-seeking undergraduate students and be meeting all aspects of Satisfactory Academic Progress (SAP).
+Along with completing the FAFSA, students must also be admitted as degree-seeking undergraduate students and be meeting all aspects of Satisfactory Academic Progress (SAP)

 State Grants

-The LEAP, or formerly known as the SSIG, Program provides need-based grants to help low-income undergraduate students, who are New Mexico residents, finance the cost of postsecondary education.
-SSIG Grant are funded by the State Of New Mexico and are available on a first-come first-served basis.
+The LEAP, or formerly known as the SSIG Program provides need-based grants to help low-income undergraduate students, who are New Mexico residents, finance the cost of postsecondary education.
+SSIG grants are funded by the State of New Mexico and are available on a first-come first-served basis.
 Priority is given to students who receive Federal Pell Grants.

 The amount of your award depends on:

-• When you applied and completed your FAFSA application
+- When you applied and completed your FAFSA

-• Expected Family Contribution (EFC) – your financial need based on the FAFSA application
+- Student Aid Index (SAI) – your financial need based on the FAFSA

 Students must file a Free Application for Federal Student Aid (FAFSA) as part of the application process for an SSIG or LEAP.
 If you are selected for Verification, please be advised you are expected to satisfy or complete your requirements by a specific deadline that can found under our Verification Policy page under the “Consequences and Deadlines” section.